relativitydev/powershell-audit-logs/README.md

 # powershell-audit-logs
-PowerShell script to parse Audit logs and find all Relativity Employees who have accessed workspaces in their R1 environments
+PowerShell script to parse Audit logs and find all Relativity Employees who have accessed workspaces in their R1 environments.

 Open Source Community: